 - Educational institutions,—including public and private K-12 schools, colleges, and universities—for purposes of facilitating distance learning or performing essential functions, such as providing meals;

-- Grocery stores, certified farmers’ markets, farm and produce stands, supermarkets, food banks, convenience stores, etc. and other essential groceries such as household cleaning and personal care products and stores that sell pets supplies;
+- Grocery stores, certified farmers’ markets, farm and produce stands, supermarkets, food banks, convenience stores, etc., and other essential groceries such as household cleaning and personal care products and stores that sell pet supplies;

-- This includes stores that sell groceries and ALSO other non-grocery products, necessary to maintaining the safety, sanitation, and essential operation of our homes/residences.
-However, clothing may not be sold in any manner which allows the customer to handle or try on before a purchase is made;
+- This includes stores that sell groceries and ALSO other non-grocery products necessary to maintaining the safety, sanitation, and essential operation of our homes/residences.
+However, clothing may not be sold in any manner which would allow the customer to handle or try on before a purchase is made;

 - Self-service food items by shared utensils (e.g., tongs, ladles, shared condiment dispensers) are prohibited;

-- Restaurants and other prepared food facilities, but only for delivery, carry out or curb-side pick-up and businesses that ship or deliver groceries, food, goods or services directly to residences as long as all COVID-19 precautionary measures are implemented;
+- Restaurants and other prepared food facilities, for delivery, carry out or curb-side pick-up, and limited dine-in services, and businesses that ship or deliver groceries, food, goods or services directly to residences as long as all COVID-19 precautionary measures are implemented;

 - Gas stations and auto-supply, auto-repair, and related facilities;